Springtime in Holland

 Today you must be up early to visit the famous Alkmaar cheese market because in the afternoon we will continue on to the bulb growing area.
 Our campsite is situated between the Keukenhof Gardens, the world’s largest bulb-flower gardens, and the coast

-These two days are all about flowers.
+These days are all about flowers.
 The annual flower parade between Noordwijk and Haarlem will pass the Keukenhof Gardens enabling you to combine a visit to the Gardens with watching the parade, also known as the face of spring, with its vibrant spring colours and perfumes.
-You could also go for a stroll in the dunes or for a bicycle ride on the endless bicycle paths
+From the campsite you can easily walk or cycle to the village, go for a long walk in the dunes or relax on the beach and enjoy the sea air.

 Day 10: Bulb-growing Area – Delft

 Today we leave the bulb-growing area and travel to the historic city of Delft with its narrow, canal-lined streets, beautiful market square and remarkable architecture.
 The city is well-known for its ties with the Dutch Royal family and the famous painter Vermeer.
 It is also world renowned for its Delft Blue earthenware